servant-io/gloo-hack-2025/apps/railway-mcp/plan_and_progress/content-search-ui.md

 - Added transform utilities and shared types to normalize Supabase rows for the UI.
 - Registered the `content-search` widget/tool in `pizzaz_server_node/src/server.ts` and added the build target to `build-all.mts`.
 - `pnpm build` currently fails inside the sandbox (`EPERM` opening a tsx IPC pipe); needs re-run in a non-restricted environment.
-- Implemented expandable preview overlay with embedded video playback triggered from carousel/detail actions (local verification pending due to sandbox build limits).
+- Implemented expandable preview overlay with embedded video playback launched directly from carousel cards (detail sidebar removed to keep layout stable).
+Verification still pending due to sandbox build limits.
 - Implemented expandable preview overlay with embedded video playback triggered from carousel/detail actions (local verification pending due to sandbox build limits).

 ## Outcomes (to fill on completion)